Ruth Dreifuss

-Ruth Dreifuss (born 9 January 1940 in St. Gallen) is a Swiss politician affiliated with the Social Democratic Party.
-She was a member of the Swiss Federal Council from 1993 to 2002, representing the Canton of Geneva.
+Ruth Dreifuss (born 9 January 1940) is a Swiss economist, unionist and politician who served as a member of the Federal Council from 1993 to 2002.
+She served as Vice President of Switzerland in 1998 and as President of Switzerland in 1999 for the Social Democratic Party.

-She was elected to the Swiss Federal Council on 10 March 1993 as the 100th member elected since the foundation of the federal state.

-Biography

-Dreifuss belongs to one of the oldest Jewish families in Switzerland.
-Her father was a merchant.
-Both Ruth and her elder brother went to school.
+Early life and education

+Ruth Dreifuss was born 9 January 1940 in St. Gallen, Switzerland, the second of two children, to Sidney Dreifuss (1899-1956), a merchant, and Jeanne "Johanna" (née Bicard; 1905-1962), a secretary.
+Her elder brother, Jean-Jacques Dreifuss, is a professor emeritus at the University of Geneva.
+Her paternal family belongs to the oldest Jewish families of Switzerland settled in Endingen.
+Her maternal family originally hailed from Horbourg-Wihr in Alsace, they became citizens in Boppelsen in 1886.
+Officially, Dreifuss is non-denominational; however, she considers herself a secular Jew.

+In 1945, the family relocated to Geneva, where Dreifuss attended École de Sécheron, since 1947.
+After secondary school (Rue Neckar) she attended a commercial school, completing a general business diploma.
+In 1958, she started to study social studies at the Haute école de travail social in Geneva, concurrently she attended several courses at the University of Geneva and its then-affiliated Graduate Institute of Development Studies.
+In 1970, aged 30, she obtained a Master of Arts in Economics from this university.

+Career

 After business education, Ruth worked as a secretary and social worker.
 Also, she was a journalist at Cooperation from 1961 to 1964.
 She joined the Socialist Party (SP) in 1964.
-In 1970 she obtained a Master of Economics at the University of Geneva; and was an assistant at the university from 1970 to 1972.
 Between 1972 and 1981, she was scientific expert at the Federal Swiss Agency for Development and Cooperation.
-Also, Dreifuss elected Secretary of the Swiss Trade Union, where she dealt with matters related to social insurance, labor law and women's issues, until her election to the Swiss Federal Council in 1993.
+Also, Dreifuss elected Secretary of the Swiss Trade Union, where she dealt with matters related to social insurance, labor law and women's issues, until her election to the Federal Council in 1993.

 Dreifuss was a social-democratic member of the City of Bern's Legislative Assembly from 1989 to 1992.
 She missed out the election to the National Council of Switzerland in 1991.

 She is a member of the Council of Women World Leaders, an International network of current and former female leaders whose mission is to mobilize the highest-level women leaders globally for collective action on issues of critical importance to women and equitable development.